 Substantial capital expenditures are required to finance the exploration, development and production of the Company's natural gas and oil properties and any other properties that may be acquired by the Company.
 The Company does not presently have sufficient financial resources to undertake by itself the exploration and development of its properties.
 The Company's cash flows from its reserves may not be sufficient to fund its ongoing activities at all times.
 If the Company's revenues or reserves decline, it may have limited ability to expend the capital necessary to undertake or complete future drilling programs.
-There can be no assurance that debt or equity financing or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to the Company's financial condition, results of operations or prospects.
+There can be no assurance that debt or equity financing or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to the Company.
+The inability of the Company to access sufficient capital for its operations could have a material adverse effect on the Company's financial condition, results of operations or prospects.